shanalikhan/code-settings-sync/README.md

 ![Enter Your GIST ID](http://shanalikhan.github.io/img/download2.png)

 **Settings Downloaded.**
-You are Done !
+You are Done!
 All your files are downloaded

 ![Enter Your GIST ID](http://shanalikhan.github.io/img/download3.png)